Shout about these extraordinary people, and the tireless work they do to protect our most vulnerable animals.

 This is a lifetime achievement award, recognising an outstanding dedication and exceptional contribution to conservation in Africa.
 This prestigious award is sponsored by Ninety One.
 Every year, the identity of the winner is kept secret until the Awards Ceremony.
 A magnificent trophy is presented to the winner, as well as a grant of £40,000 towards their work.
-Previous winners have included Clive Stockil from Zimbabwe, Richard Bonham from Kenya, Garth Owen-Smith from Namibia, John Kahekwa from DRC and in 2017 Rian Labuschagne, former Park Manager of Zakouma National Park in Chad.
+Previous winners have included Clive Stockil from Zimbabwe, Richard Bonham from Kenya, Garth Owen-Smith from Namibia, John Kahekwa from DRC, Rian Labuschagne, former Park Manager of Zakouma National Park in Chad, and in 2018 Dr Pete Morkel from Zimbabwe, who has been key to a myriad of conservation initiatives across Africa.

 You can watch Carlos’s story below or read more here.